 The story focuses on a 12 year-old boy named Josh who has a deep passion for basketball.
-He and his twin brother excel at the sport and are driven by their father’s fame as a professional player.
+He and his twin brother excel at the sport and are find motivation from their father’s fame as a professional player.

 In this coming of age story, the boys begin to lose focus of their first joy as they think more about girls and their life at home.
 Their father is struggling with an illness that grapples for their attention.

 I have included this book on the list because I have seen it all over the place.
 There are excellent reviews for it along with numerous awards (Coretta Scott King Book Award Nominee for Author (2020), National Book Award Finalist Nominee for Young People’s Literature (2019).
 The book also has a unique format, which I find very interesting.
 In fact, there is a copy of it sitting on the table beside my couch and I’m looking forward to reading it next.